-That’s why we have set ambitious sustainability goals to reduce our global environmental footprint by 50% by 2030 and to achieve true carbon neutrality by 2050.
-To do this, we are committed to achieving:
+That’s why we have set ambitious sustainability goals to reduce our global environmental footprint by 50% by 2030 and to eliminate our Scope 1 and 2 emissions by 2050.
+In support of these goals, we are committed to achieving

 We track environmental impacts across all Genentech sites and we report our company-wide data and performance trends in our Sustainability Data and Trends Report.
 As we drive towards our 2030 goal to halve our environmental footprint, we are working towards interim 2025 milestones that will guide our progress for the South San Francisco campus.

 We are implementing energy efficiency measures and increasing our use of renewable energy to reduce our on-site energy consumption and related CO2 emissions.

 By 2025, our goal is to reduce CO2 emissions from our onsite energy use and vehicle fleet by 40% compared to a 2019 baseline.

 We are pursuing energy efficiency in our buildings, including optimizing our heating, cooling and air conditioning systems as well as upgrading to more efficient lighting systems.
 Energy efficiency is a core part of our design and operations philosophy for new and existing buildings and our first LEED Gold certified building uses 76% less energy per employee when compared to similar buildings.
 Our SSF campus now features two LEED Gold certified buildings and our newest building has achieved LEED Platinum certification status.
 This building is a net zero energy building which means its entire electricity demand is met through onsite renewable energy generation.